ANALYSIS-Russian law on stock conversion baffles global banks, clients

 In statements to clients, some banks cited difficulties verifying there are enough shares to execute cancellations of depositary receipts.

-For example, BNY Mellon cited such a difficulty with Global Depositary Receipts in Russian gas company Novatek.
+For example, BNY Mellon cited such a difficulty with American Depositary Receipts in Russian gas company Novatek.

 "BNY Mellon has closed its books for cancellations with respect to the Novatek DR program until a complete reconciliation of its books," BNY told clients in a Sept.
 2 statement.
 On Sept.
 27, BNY started accepting cancellations again, but said it could close it again at any moment due to reconciliation issues.
 The bank declined further comment.